Planning your Trip

 If you are starting from scratch and have no idea where to go, think about your goals for the trip.
 What do you like to do?
 What do your travel companions enjoy doing?
 Are you seeking adventure, relaxation, and/or connection with local people and culture?
 Do you want quick, easy connections or be somewhere more remote and less-touristed?
 What is your budget?
 You can narrow down your choices by the safety, health and weather concerns discussed above, and by financial concerns such as airfares, currency exchange rates and land costs.
 Google’s flight tool allows you to search by region or budget, which can help focus your search, as well.

-In addition to checking online sources (including this website!), I find it helpful to read a travel guidebook for the places in which you are interested.
+In addition to checking online sources (including this website!), I sometimes find it helpful to read a travel guidebook for the places in which you are interested.
 You can often find guidebooks in your local library, so you can have a free, quick read to get a sense of your chosen country or region.
 For Europe, I tend to favor Rick Steves's travel guides.
 For other areas, I usually read Amazon book reviews to decide which guidebook to read or purchase.
 I often use the little tape-style post-it notes to tab the book, writing on each tab so I can easily find information once we are on the road.
+Or, I create a Google doc with an itinerary and links that I can easily access while traveling, and which contains all of my accommodations, restaurant and ticket reservations.

 Budget